ITAL3406 Italian Studies 6

 The academic objectives of the unit are to (1) further improve reading and writing skills in Italian; (2) develop fluency and accuracy in conversing in Italian; (3) develop the ability to read and understand literary and non-literary texts in Italian from the nineteenth century to the present; (4) increase intercultural understanding; (5) increase awareness of the structures and use of the English language; (6) improve interpersonal communication skills in spoken and written Italian and English; and (7) attain a level between Level B1 and B2 of the Common European Framework of Reference for Languages (CEFR).

-- Students are able to (1) read and write in Italian with accuracy and fluency; (2) converse in Italian with fluency and accuracy on contemporary themes; (3) read and understand modern Italian texts, and relate them to their social and historical context; (4) have a deeper intercultural understanding; (5) have an enhanced awareness of the structures and use of the English language; (6) engage effectively in interpersonal communication; and (7) attain a level between Level B1 and B2 of the Common European Framework of Reference for Languages (CEFR).
+- Students are able to (1) read and write in Italian with accuracy and fluency; (2) converse in Italian with fluency and accuracy on contemporary themes; (3) read and demonstrate an understanding of modern Italian texts, and relate them to their social and historical context; (4) demonstrate an enhanced awareness of the structures and use of the English language; (5) engage effectively in interpersonal communication ; and (6) attain a level between Level B1 and B2 of the Common European Framework of Reference for Languages (CEFR).

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.